Jeff-Hostetler/active_record_sql_unionizer/README.md

 # Purpose
 Give an extension for your active record classes that allows union queries.
-The queries can be active record relations or SQL strings so that you have some flexibility around how you write your queries.
+The queries can be active record relations, scoping method names, or SQL strings so that you have some flexibility around how you write your queries.

 # How use
 Include in your project